Read more about InAlienable.

 Another person died while in custody of Immigration and Customs Enforcement.
 The identity of the person has not been released yet, pending contact with relatives.
 What is known is that he was a forty-year old man from France who was being detained at the Otero County Processing Center in New Mexico until December 11 when he was transferred to Torrance County Detention Facility.
 A day later he was taken to the hospital where he died on December 29.

 This is the third person to die in ICE custody since October 1, 2019, the beginning of the current fiscal year (which governs reporting cycles for government agencies).
-ICE issued a News Release about this death January 1 - two days after Buzzfeed News on it.
+ICE issued a News Release about this death January 1 - two days after Buzzfeed News reported on it.

 4 people have died this year while in Customs and Border Patrol (CPB does not report names):